Make the Money Math Math

 And once you see that, everything changes.

-This intensive is for creatives who are done letting money fear take up the space that belongs to their work.
+This is for people who are done letting money fear take up the space that belongs to their work.

 The thoughts that keep you stuck